 Kidnapping

-Kidnapping is a threat in the border regions with Mali and the Casamance region of southern Senegal.
+Kidnapping is a risk in the border regions with Mali and the Casamance region of southern Senegal.

 The Australian Government's longstanding policy is that it doesn't make payments or concessions to kidnappers.